madelinegannon/robotics_in_animation/README.md

 2. Set up a LAN with a [static IP address](https://pureinfotech.com/set-static-ip-address-windows-10/) on the same network as the UR robot.

     -  Here is [how to find](https://robodk.com/doc/en/Robots-Universal-Robots.html#UR-IP) the robot's IP address.

-> SJSU Laptop login info: .\roboto , pw: Robotrobotrobot1

-> The UR5e has the static IP address `10.0.0.10`, subnet mask `255.255.255.0` and default gateway `10.0.0.1`.

-> Set your static IP address to `10.0.0.XXX` (e.g., `10.0.0.100`) and copy the same subnet mask and default gateway as the robot.

-2. Do a [`ping` test](https://www.hellotech.com/guide/for/how-to-do-a-ping-test-windows-10) to check your connectivity.
+3. Do a [`ping` test](https://www.hellotech.com/guide/for/how-to-do-a-ping-test-windows-10) to check your connectivity.

 > `Windows Users`: if the ping test fails, your firewall is likely blocking incoming and/or outgoing connections.
 See troubleshouting tips [here](https://windowsreport.com/windows-10-unable-to-ping-other-computers/#:~:text=What%20can%20I%20do%20if%20I%20can%E2%80%99t%20ping%20other%20computers%20in%20Windows%2010%3F).

-3. Once you get a response from the `ping`, you are ready to send a program to the robot.
+4. Once you get a response from the `ping`, you are ready to send a program to the robot.

-4. When you are ready to receive a program from Grasshopper, put the robot into [`Remote` mode](https://robodk.com/doc/en/Robots-Universal-Robots-How-enable-Remote-Control-URe.html).
+5. When you are ready to receive a program from Grasshopper, put the robot into [`Remote` mode](https://robodk.com/doc/en/Robots-Universal-Robots-How-enable-Remote-Control-URe.html).

-## Running a `.urscript` Remotely from Rhino / Grasshopper
+## Running `urscript` Remotely from Rhino / Grasshopper

 Our Grasshopper scripts allow you to send and run your program directly to the robot at the press of a button.
 This faster workflow is very useful for quickly iterating and fine-tuning a program.